w3f/Grants-Program/applications/wika-network.md

     - [Browser Extension](https://github.com/randombishop/wika_browser_ext) can be installed from source.

 * What Wika Network _is_ vs is _not_:
-    - **IS:** Wika Network core product is the blockchain until we reach a fully decentralized governance and maintenance process.
+    - **IS:** Wika Network main product is the blockchain until we reach a fully decentralized governance and maintenance process.

     - **IS:** Wika Network also comes with a web app and a browser extension.